jennaabrooks/sexism-far-right-vote-reproduction/expansion_KNN_randomforest/README.md

 We used survey data from the *Spanish Political Attitudes* dataset to classify respondents’ voting intentions for six major political parties using demographic and ideological indicators.
 Our main hypothesis was that far-left and far-right parties, which tend to mobilize polarizing issues, would be easier to classify than centrist parties.

 ---
+## Files
+- `mini-proj-1.qmd` is a Quarto document containing the code and final write up
+- `df_clean.csv` contains variables of interest and 6 political parties of interest
+- `knn_model.qmd` is a Quarto document containing K Nearest Neighbors (KNN) initial analysis
+- `multinomial_regression.rdm` is an R studio file exploring multinomial regression analysis
+- `Project Proposal.pdf` is a pdf containing the initial project proposal with appendix with more information on 6 political parties of interest
+- `Replication Data` folder contains the original data from the authors, original paper, and code book for survey responses

 ## Dataset